2023 Solar Incentives Guide for Alhambra, CA - Tax Credits & Rebates

-To more fully understand how the ITC will apply to your situation, get in touch with your local Alhambra solar panel installer and request more information.
+Curious how the ITC might apply to your specific situation?
+Reach out to your local Alhambra solar panel installation expert to get more information.

 More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit applies to you is to get in touch with your local Alhambra solar panel installers.
+Your local Alhambra solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives

 In addition to those provided at the federal level, there are often also state solar incentives.
 Tax credits, rebates and more might be available at a more local level.
 The incentives — which might be handled by your county or municipality, or by the state of California — may be offered for only a limited time, or on an ongoing basis.